Mrfactotum/Filecopier/README.md

 Open filecopier in a text editor
 Edit the following lines:

-#replace "(/temporary/") with the parent folder you want to copy from.
+#replace "(/source-directory/") with the parent folder you want to copy from.
 source_directory = ("source-directory")

-#replace "your destination"  with the path to your destination
+#replace "destination-directory"  with the path to your destination
 destination_directory = ("destination-directory")

 #Replace ('.txt') in if f.endswith('.txt')